alulsh/dc-micromobility-by-neighborhood/README.md

 This project doesn't have unit tests but does use [eslint](https://eslint.org/) for linting.
 Linting tests run automatically after every commit with Travis CI.

-## Scripts

-The `scripts` directory of this project has Node.js scripts to fetch data from the various bikeshare services in Washington, D.C.
-These scripts are useful for debugging or obtaining data unavailable with client side JavaScript (e.g. LimeBike).

 ## Contributing

 Notice a bug in the project?
 Did one of the missing bikeshare services recently implement a public API?
 [Create a new issue in this repository](https://github.com/alulsh/dc-bikeshare-by-neighborhood/issues/new) to help me out!